Jaro, Iloilo City: Barangays

+Demographics

 Population

-Historically, Jaro holds a high-concentration of Filipino-Mestizos and hosts many ancestral mansions of old Visayan families (of Mestizo descent).
-Family mansions such as those owned by the Lopez, Montinolla, Sanson, Luzariagga, De la Rama etc. families line the streets of this historic district.
-The French traveler Gabriel Lafond de Lurcy wrote of the place as such in his travelogues.
+Historically, Jaro holds a high-concentration of many ancestral mansions of old Visayan families mainly of Chinese mestizo descent, and sometimes of Spanish descent.
+Family mansions such as those owned by the Lopez, Montinola, Sansón, Ruiz de Luzuriaga (of Negros Island), de la Rama (also of Negros Island), de Araneta, etc. families line the streets of this historic district.

+The French traveler Gabriel Lafond de Lurcy wrote of the place as such in his travelogues:

-At present, Jaro which holds the distinction as being the largest by land area of all the seven district of Iloilo City, also is the most populous.
+At present, Jaro which holds the distinction as being the largest by land area of all the seven districts of Iloilo City, also is the most populous.
 The economic boom in Iloilo City from 2010 to 2020, resulted to an urban sprawl converting the once grass fields in the areas of barangays or barrios of Sambag, Tacas, Balabago and Bitoon (Coastal Road), McArthur (from Tabuc Suba to Buntatala) sprouted with subdivisions, retail centers and stores, malls, car showrooms and other establishments, which doubled the district's number of households and population.